-    If Dufftown was a whisky region in its own right it would be the third largest by capacity.
-All-in-all it is no wonder that some people Dufftown the Malt Whisky Capital of the World!
+If Dufftown was a whisky region in its own right, it would be the third largest by capacity.
+All-in-all, it is no wonder, that some people say that Dufftown is the Malt Whisky Capital of the World!

 For more information about the distilleries in Dufftown see The 7 Stills of Dufftown.

-The Topographical, Statistical and Historical Gazetteer of Scotland: I - Z (1856)
+The Topographical, Statistical and Historical Gazetteer of Scotland: (1856)

 The Statistical Account of Scotland: Drawn up from the communications of the ministers of the different parishes.
 By Sir John Sinclair.
 Volume 17.
 1796